aws-samples/serverless-patterns/FSx-OpenZFS-periodic-replication-using-EventBridge/README.md

 - [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) installed and configured
 - [Git Installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 - [AWS Serverless Application Model](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) (AWS SAM) installed
+- Make sure that you have the ID of the source and destination volumes that you would like to initiate the replication between.
+For more information on these resources, see [Creating a volume](https://docs.aws.amazon.com/fsx/latest/OpenZFSGuide/creating-volumes.html), [Creating a snapshot](https://docs.aws.amazon.com/fsx/latest/OpenZFSGuide/snapshots-openzfs.html#creating-snapshots), and [Using on-demand data replication](https://docs.aws.amazon.com/fsx/latest/OpenZFSGuide/on-demand-replication.html#how-to-use-data-replication).

 ## Deployment Instructions